What to do, why and when

 Although some major health problems fall into the category of “Silent but serious”, many have early warning signs.
 There is a long list of these in section 7 Early warning signs.

-For example, breathlessness is often dismissed as being “out of condition” or “unfit” but it can be a sign of more serious health problems, including heart disease, lung disease or anaemia.
+Breathlessness is often dismissed as being “out of condition” or “unfit” but it can be a sign of more serious health problems, including heart disease, lung disease or anaemia.

 Tiredness is also commonly ignored.
 People tell themselves that it is just a by-product of a busy life, but it can be caused by sleep apnoea – studies indicate that over 50% of people above the age of 50 have it.
 The danger of not getting tested is that it increases the risk of some serious health consequences such as cancer, type 2 diabetes, heart disease, stroke and Alzheimer’s disease.

-What you don’t know can kill you
+Check-ups – what you don’t know can kill you

-For example, most people don’t know that it is possible for arteries to become blocked even when a normal blood test indicates that everything is within safe limits, including cholesterol.
+Most people don’t know that it is possible for arteries to become blocked even when a normal blood test indicates that everything is within safe limits, including cholesterol.
 The first sign can be a heart attack, and it can sometimes be fatal.

 A slow buildup of plaque in the arteries can be caused by lifestyle factors, such as lack of exercise, smoking, etc; or genetic factors, such as Lipoprotein(a) – not just cholesterol.
+Although the risk starts in the mid-30s, it becomes significant from the mid-40s and increases sharply from the mid-50s: Heart disease.

-1.3 The benefits of proactive health
+1.4 The benefits of proactive health

 The benefits of adopting the proactive health practices explained in this guide are formidable, and it’s not difficult to do, as discussed in Healthy people have better habits.